meghannahnybida/CSA-Chapter13-Lesson1.2.1/src/mediaLib121/README.md

  type of void.
 The method's purpose is to open the file (if needed), and then writes a string to the file, writing a new line.
 The last method is saveAndClose, it has no parameters and a return type of void.
 The method's purpose is to save and close the file when it is opened for input or output.</p>

+<p> Conclusion #2: Android OS 3.0 Honeycomb was created for tablets, it could support a larger screen size.
+Maintaining the older version of Gingerbread became pointless because it was not made to suppor tablets like Honeycomb was.  </p>